 Note: This schedule is both approximate and flexible.
-We may deviate from it depending on the pace of students' comprehension.
+We may deviate from it depending on the pace of students' comprehension and students' interest.

-Reading materials will be provided by the course instructor before the class through Moodle.
+Reading materials will be provided by the course instructor through Moodle before the class.

 Textbooks (only selected chapters).